 Therefore, it’s worthwhile to take a quick look at the percentage of the R&D spending that comes from stock-based compensation.

 In this case, the chart above shows the percentage of R&D spending that comes from share-based compensation expenses.

-In conclusion, Facebook is the leading social media company when it comes to R&D budget.
+To recap, Meta Platforms is the leading social media company when it comes to R&D budget.